New Manchester Hippodrome Theatre

 No one has favorited this theater yet

-Located on Hyde Road at the corner of Stockport Road, Ardwick Green, to the south of Manchester city centre.
+Located on Higher Ardwick at the corner of Hyde Road, Ardwick Green, to the south of Manchester city centre.
 The Ardwick Empire Theatre was built as a large variety theatre for Oswald Stoll, and opened on 18th July 1904 with a variety bill topped by Fred Karno and Company in a sketch entitled ‘Saturday to Monday’.
 The opening night also featured films on the Bioscope.

 It was another magnificent theatre, designed by noted theatre architect Frank Matcham, with interior decorations by De Jonge & Company of London.
 Seating was provided in orchestra stalls, grand tier and balcony levels, as well as numerous boxes.
 The theatre was capable of presenting water spectacles.
 Stars who appeared on the stage in the early years include Dan Leno, Charlie Chaplin.
 Buster Keaton & Harry Lauder.
 In 1930, it became a cinema, but also presented variety acts on its stage.

 In 1935, Stoll’s Manchester Hippodrome Theatre in the city centre on Oxford Street had been sold to the Granada Theatres cinema chain, and was demolished to build a new super cinema (which was taken over by Gaumont British just prior to opening and opened as the Gaumont Manchester).
 The Ardwick Empire Theatre was refurbished and became Stoll’s main variety theatre in the city, and was re-named New Manchester Hippodrome Theatre.
 Top stars such as Larry Adler, Max Wall and Joe Loss & His Band appeared on the stage.
 Popular musicals such as “The White Horse Inn”, “Desert Song” and “The Student Prince” were staged.